FACILITATION:

 RESOURCES:

-Sheila produced Rambles with Nature in 2016, a publication available to buy in Sheila's shop.
+Sheila produced a Rambles with Nature pocket book in 2016, available to download for free via Sheila’s shop.

 In 2009 Sheila also made To Sum it Up for the Live Art Development Agency's DVD Everything You Still Wanted to Know About Live Art But were Afraid to Ask.
 Contributors were invited to make short films saying something, or even everything, that they think younger artists should know about Live Art.